Cord Cutting Guides, News, and Reviews

-AT&T TV is a great way to watch the NFL playoffs without cable.
-This live TV streaming service from AT&T offers live feeds of ABC, CBS, FOX, and NBC.
-It also offers access to cable-only networks, which means you can use it to watch alternate broadcasts on channels such as ESPN2.
-You may know this service by one of its earlier names: AT&T TV NOW and DIRECTV NOW.
+DIRECTV Stream is a great way to watch NFL playoff games without cable.
+The live TV streaming service from AT&T offers live feeds of ABC, CBS, FOX, and NBC.
+It also provides access to cable-only networks, which means you can use it to watch alternate broadcasts on channels such as ESPN2.

 Watch the NFL playoffs with Hulu

 Disney’s Hulu is a powerful option for cord-cutters.
 Not only does it offer a popular on-demand service, but it also boasts a live TV streaming service.
 The Hulu + Live TV skinny bundle service offers live feeds of tons of great channels, including ABC, CBS, FOX, NBC, ESPN, and ESPN2.
 That’s all four major networks plus two flavors of ESPN.
 You can check out Hulu + Live TV’s channel lineup to learn more about its offerings.

 Watch the NFL playoffs with fuboTV

 fuboTV puts a special emphasis on sports coverage, including a solid showing for the NFL playoffs.
 In many markets, you can get CBS, NBC, FOX, and ABC.
 The most affordable fuboTV package also comes with ESPN, ESPN2, and Nickelodeon.
 Our fuboTV review can give you more guidance on what it’s like to watch this channel.